awsdocs/aws-cloud-map-developer-guide/doc_source/access-control-overview.md

 }
 ```

 If you want the policy to instead apply to private DNS namespaces, you need to grant permissions to use the AWS Cloud Map [CreatePrivateDnsNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreatePrivateDnsNamespace.html) action\.
 In addition, you grant permission to use the same Route 53 actions as in the previous example because AWS Cloud Map creates a Route 53 private hosted zone\.
-You also grant permission to use two Amazon EC2 actions, `DescribeVpcs` and `DescribeRegion`:
+You also grant permission to use two Amazon EC2 actions, `DescribeVpcs` and `DescribeRegions`:

 ```
 {